bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 ### Transparency

 Toasts have a semi-transparent background by default.
-To disabled the default transparency, jsut set the `solid` prop to `true`
+To disabled the default transparency, just set the `solid` prop to `true`

 ### Variants